microsoft/AdaptiveCards/specs/DesignDiscussions/DynamicTypeAhead.md

 ## Requirements

-P0: Support the choices.data schema with SDK out of the box.
+P0: Support the choices.data schema out of the box with AC SDK.

-P0: The input can dynamically fetch the list of choices from the host as the user types.
+P0: The input can dynamically fetch the list of choices from the host/backend as the user types.

-P0: User experience when the dynamic choices are fetched from the host.
+P0: User experience (loading, failure etc) when the dynamic choices are fetched from the host.

+P0: A static list of choices can be provided, and any dynamic ones will get appended to the end.

 P0: Hosts can specify 1 or more pre-determined datasets that get the first-chance to fulfill the request.
 (E.g., Microsoft Teams could query the Active Directory list of users by hooking into the graph.microsoft.com/users dataset).
-If the host hasn't registered a matching dataset, the request will be sent to the backend.

-P0: A static list of choices can be provided, and any dynamic ones will get appended to the end.

 P1: The input will support "isMultiSelect": true.
-Multiselect won’t be supported as a part of v1.0 release.
+Multiselect won’t be supported as a part of initial release.
 (Multi select will be a fast follow up).

-P1: Add support pagination of dynamic choices.
-Pagination won’t be supported as a part of v1.0 release.
-We will display only top 15 as in Teams today.
+P2: Add support pagination of dynamic choices.
+Pagination won’t be supported as a part of initial release.
+We will display only top 15 choices as in Teams today.

 ## Schema